McLeodMoores/xl4j/docs/native-code.md

       file on every query, so it's important to cache settings in local classes if they're frequently accessed, which will need flushing if the configuration is changed.
     - Register for some calculation handling events, used for handling asynchronous call cancellations.
+    - Create an Excel<->COM type converter for later use using the type library information.
     - Register some commands.
 Commands are no-argument functions invoked by a user action or event.
     - Schedule for Excel to call one of these commands, `RegisterSomeFunctions` in 100ms.
     - Put the environment into the STARTED state.